 Attendees/providers are never permitted to record (tape record or any other method) our educational events.
 This applies to webinars, teleconferences, live events and any other type of National Government Services educational events.

 Objective

-During this session, we'll focus on Medicare coverage, coding, billing and documentation guidelines for tobacco use counseling for outpatient and hospitalized beneficiaries.
+During this session, we'll focus on Medicare coverage, coding, billing, documentation and telehealth guidelines for tobacco use counseling for outpatient and hospitalized Medicare beneficiaries.